wonx/rodalies-tracker/README.md

 - The Flask app streams that data for each one of the lines.
 Several HTML templates use that information to display the data:
     - In line view, using Javascript and CSS, each the train line is dynamically created from a list of stations, and the positions are placed as markers on the line (yellow for outbound trains, orange for inbound trains) based on the stream of data from the Python backend.
     - In map view, using a SVG map of the train network as a base, markers are placed alongside each path of the SVG file.
 The location of each station in the map has been manually placed, and the positions provided by the backend are then translated to fractions of the lengths of the corresponding SVG path.

+## Installation:
+- Just clone this repository (`git clone https://github.com/wonx/rodalies-tracker/`), and start the app by running `python3 app.py`.
+You need to install the `fuzzywuzzy` library as a requirement. `tabuladata`, which parsed schedules from PDF files, is no longer needed, and neither is JDK.
+- Once the app downloads the datasets and parses the schedules (can take a up to a minute or two), *rodalies-tracker* it will be available at `http://localhost:9019`